 Reference Period: 6 months

-Each item has been labeled to indicate the domain, CAHPS survey indicator, and construct source for this review process; the lists below provide the abbreviations used.
+Each item has been labeled to indicate the domain, construct source, and CAHPS or other survey indicator for this review process; the lists below provide the abbreviations used.
 For example, if a question is labeled: (IS/F,T/HP5-AM-m1), it means this question is from the Information Seeking domain, the construct came from the Focus Groups and TEP, and the question wording is a modified version of the CAHPS Health Plan 5.0 Adult Medicaid Question #1.
+We also list the question numbers for the new questions that we developed that were not based on another survey.
+The headings in this survey are meant for respondent navigation, not domain headings.

 Marketplace Domain Name